 Wisconsin column Nonresidents - don't fill in any amount on line 13.
 Part-year and full-year residents - figure the taxable amount of unemployment compensation received while a Wisconsin resident.
 Complete the following steps.

-Step 1 Complete the worksheet on bottom of this page.
+Step 1 Complete the worksheet below.

 Step 2 Use the following formula to figure the amount taxable by Wisconsin: